How to Get Started with an Industrial Marketing Strategy in 2026

 Industrial lead generation

 Once you’ve driven qualified traffic (i.e., people who match your ICP and personas and are likely to have a real need for your products and/or services) to your website, it’s important to make the next steps easy for them.
-Lead generation, the way we see it, is more than cold calling and appointment setting, it hinges on encouraging conversions on your website.
+Lead generation, the way we see it, is more than cold calling and appointment setting; it hinges on encouraging conversions on your website.
 These can include MQL conversions (marketing qualified leads) as well as SQL conversions (sales qualified leads).
 Many opportunities exist for generating leads via valuable gated content opportunities on your website, but resist the temptation to gate product information, specs or details.
-The content that you gate (i.e., put behind a web form asking for a prospect’s email address) should be value-add content like in-depth whitepapers or advanced tools.
+The content that you gate (i.e., put behind a web form asking for a prospect’s email address) should be value-adding content, like in-depth whitepapers or advanced tools.
 Every page on the website should have a clear call to action (CTA), ideally in both the header and footer, to guide a prospect into getting in touch with your sales department.
 For more on CTAs, read Five Tips for a High-Conversion CTA on Your Industrial B2B Website.

 Linking marketing closely to sales

 In the old paradigm, marketing and sales teams worked in separate silos.
-Now, with marketing taking on the role of the first-touch sales team, it’s more important than ever that sales and marketing initiatives are working tightly together.
+Now, with marketing taking on the role of the first-touch sales team, it’s more important than ever that sales and marketing initiatives are working closely together.
 This means regular meetings between sales and marketing to review questions asked by prospects (which directly translate into future website articles and campaigns) and the quality of leads coming through the website (which helps marketing teams double down on the channels, messages, ads and types of content that drive qualified leads and step away from those that don’t).

 Nurturing leads and staying top of mind